 Type: Capital Improvement Project

-The MWMO and its partners will install a series of stormwater best management practices (BMPs) on the Columbia Golf Course and Columbia Park in Northeast Minneapolis.
+The MWMO and its partners will construct stormsewer improvements and a series of stormwater best management practices (BMPs) on the Columbia Golf Course and Columbia Park in Northeast Minneapolis.
 These BMPs will treat polluted runoff from a previously untreated 612-acre drainage area of mixed urban land use.
 In addition to keeping pollutants out of the nearby Mississippi River, the project will reduce flooding in both the neighborhoods located within the drainage area and the golf course itself, improve habitat, and enhance golf play and other recreational opportunities.

-Localized flooding been a long-time challenge for many neighborhoods in the area, and the Columbia Golf Course has long suffered from frequent flooding and drainage problems.
-This is due to the fact that a large portion of the surrounding neighborhoods drain down and through the area.
+Localized flooding been a long-time challenge for many neighborhoods in the area, and the Columbia Golf Course itself has long suffered from frequent flooding and drainage problems.
 A low spot on the landscape, Columbia Golf Course once contained historic Lake Sandy and remains a natural spot for water to accumulate.
-A 1960s-era stormsewer draining the northern half of the golf course and park ultimately flows through a stormpipe into the Mississippi River.
+A 1960s-era stormsewer draining the northern half of the golf course and park is in poor and failing condition.

 The golf course improvements are part of the larger Northeast Stormwater Management Initiative — a joint effort between the MWMO, the City of Minneapolis, and the Minneapolis Park and Recreation Board (MPRB).
 The initiative is designed to mitigate flooding, prevent polluted runoff, and improve the ecology of a 2,150-acre watershed known as the 1NE subwatershed in Northeast Minneapolis.
-The golf course BMPs are the first project to result from the initiative; additional improvements to the golf course and within the surrounding neighborhoods will be phased in over time.
+The Northern Columbia BMPs are one of the first projects to result from the initiative; additional improvements to the golf course and within the surrounding neighborhoods will be phased in over time.